pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---input-format.md

 **z80asm** reads text files in the syntax supported by the specific processor being assembled for (see -m option) and produces the corresponding object files.

-An input file with a ```.o``` extension is assumed to be already in object file format and is just read by the linker.
-Any other extension is considered an assembly source file (conventionally ```.asm```).

-A project list file may be supplied in the command line prefixed by the at-sign (e.g. ```@project.lst```).
-The list file contains one input file name per line, or another project list prefixed with an at-sign, which is opened recursively.
-Hash signs (```#```) and semi-colons (```;```) may be used at the start of lines in the list files to include comments.

-Both the command line and the list files support wild-cards to expand all the files that match the given pattern.

-*Note* that the Operating System may do its own wildcard expansion and the pattern may need to be quoted in the command line.

-A single star in a file name (```*```) expands to the list of all files/directories that match the complete pattern, where the star represents any sequence of characters.
-A double-star in a directory name (```**```) expands to the complete directory sub-tree, when searched recursively.

 ## Input Lines

 The assembler parses source files with any of the common end-of-line